CedarsDSN/Galaxy_tutorial/docs/source/Tertiary analysis/Functional enrichment analysis of differentially expressed genes/KEGG pathway analysis.rst

 * Select "Get categories" under "Gene categories" and the genome that you would like to select under "Select a genome to use"

-* If your gene annotations contain Ensembl gene IDs, select "Ensembl Gene ID" under "Select Gene ID format"
+* If your gene annotations contain Ensembl gene IDs, select "Ensembl Gene ID" under "Select Gene ID format".
+Please note: if your GTF file has a different Gene ID format, be sure to select that from the dropdown menu

 * Under "Select one or more categories", pick "KEGG"